nicolas-alexander-weiss/lowcrossing_dehn/enumerate_covers/README.md

 ### Enumerate Covers

-To characterize a group, it might be suitable to copmute its number number of transitive representations onto S(n) upto conjugacy.
+To characterize a group, it might be suitable to compute its number number of transitive representations onto S(n) upto conjugacy.

 When G = \pi_1(X) this amounts to the number of covers of X of index n.